Gal009/Some-Modifications/README.md

 # Chorao-Utilities
-A bad plugin to exiled that i don't even know if is working lmao
+A plugin that was intended to help 096, but i have a tiny brain.